Udemy Alternatives

 CreativeLive cons

-If you’re a creative professional wishing to take your skills to the next level, turn a hobby into a business or boost your existing commercial success, then CreativeLive has more to offer than Udemy.
+Creative professionals wishing to take their skills to the next level, turn a hobby into a business or boost existing commercial success will find that CreativeLive has more to offer than Udemy.

 Whilst there are courses on Udemy in the creative arts, these are far and few between.
 And are likely to be rather more dry and academic than anything you will experience on CreativeLive.